Technigo/project-guess-who/README.md

 - "We are the winners" track plays on the "Winner" screen (on Desktop only).
 Volume is decreased for greater UX.
 - Also the "Winner" screen includea the picture of correct character and number of attempts per completed game.
 - There is a timer for each new game.
-- If only one card is left user will be redirected to the Winning screen automatically.
+- When only one card is left user is redirected to the Winning screen automatically.

 ## View it live